 As you walk south, you’ll find dreamy hiding places under trees interestingly shaped by the wind, and sun alone… providing the perfect shade, perfect for a romantic conversation or spending quality time with loved ones and friends.

 On the way, you’ll pass the ruins of an old pier…a great photo stop.

 As you continue walking south further into the Caribbean Sea, the water keeps getting clearer and calmer.

 If you were to stay along the nature trail parallel to the beach, you’ll get to the Salt Flats, an interesting sight to see.
 The contrasting colors of a blue sky, lush green flora, pink waters, and snow-white salt piled are a wonderful sight.
 Please refrain from taking salt, or stepping on the salt flats to protect them and keep you safe.

-Dining: There are various restaurants along Playa Combate, one of the reasons this beach is so appealing.
-Some restaurants are simpler appealing more to locals for their non-touristy prices yet great food.
-Then there’s Annie’s Place, perhaps the most popular place to eat in Combate, a nice restaurant over the water, open-air appealing more to tourists, service can be slow when it is really busy.
+- Dining: There are various restaurants along Playa Combate, one of the reasons this beach is so appealing.
+Some restaurants are simpler appealing more to locals for their non-touristy prices and cheap drinks.
+Annie’s Place is the most popular place to eat in Combate for tourists, a nice waterfront restaurant and open-air bar, service can be slow when is really busy.

 - Crowds: The crowd here is mainly families at the beach during the day.
 On weekend nights, the vibe is pretty festive, mainly with local friends and families.